Governing Law

 Fee Increases (Maluses)

-Multiplier floor: Not established - eco-mod schedule pending SO selection
+Multiplier floor: Not established - no SO exists to file a stewardship plan

 SPECULATIVE: Maine's eco-mod specifics are not yet established.
-Maine DEP issued the SO selection RFP on June 15, 2026 (no SO selected yet); startup fees expected late 2026; full program operational 2027-28.
+Maine DEP's SO selection RFP closed Aug 18, 2026 with zero proposals and CAA declined to bid, so no SO exists; startup fee timing and the operational date are no longer established.
 Specific factors and rates will be set later.

 Jun 15, 2026

-Full program operational if SO is designated on the revised schedule
+Full program operational if an SO is designated on the revised schedule

 Covered Products Scope